The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Abstract

 \section{Abstract}

-Knowledge Graph Completion has been increasingly adopted as a useful method for several tasks in biomedical research, like drug repurposing or drug-target identification.
-To that end, a variety of datasets and Knowledge Graph Embedding models has been proposed over the years.
-However, little is known about the properties that render a dataset useful for a given task and, even though theoretical properties of Knowledge Graph Embedding models are well understood, their practical utility in this field remains controversial.
-We conduct a comprehensive investigation into the topological properties of publicly available biomedical Knowledge Graphs and establish links to the accuracy observed in real-world applications.
+Knowledge Graph Completion has been increasingly adopted as a useful method for helping address several tasks in biomedical research, such as drug repurposing or drug-target identification.
+To that end, a variety of datasets and Knowledge Graph Embedding models have been proposed over the years.
+However, little is known about the properties that render a dataset, and associated modelling choices, useful for a given task.
+Moreover, even though theoretical properties of Knowledge Graph Embedding models are well understood, their practical utility in this field remains controversial.
+In this work, we conduct a comprehensive investigation into the topological properties of publicly available biomedical Knowledge Graphs and establish links to the accuracy observed in real-world tasks.
 By releasing all model predictions and a new suite of analysis tools we invite the community to build upon our work and continue improving the understanding of these crucial applications.